 - Using audience research to guide you, test out different formats that you think would best answer users’ questions for your piece of content.

 - Optimizing: Is my content formatted correctly for the answer boxes?

 - Is the answer quick and easy to find within the content?

 - Is the question and answer presented in the relevant user preferred format (tables, lists, or paragraphs) with proper markup?

 Identifying users’ preferred format is truly the secret to success when it comes to answer boxes.
 As Google continues to add more answer boxes in the SERPs, marketers can find areas where the answer box is displaying the “wrong” type of snippet, aka a format that doesn’t provide users with a format that answers their questions.

-For example: “[online nursing schools]” isn’t using a clear table format, instead it’s showing a bulleted list.
-A table with facts next to each school would better address this search query.
+For example: “[online nursing schools]” is now triggering a clear table format; however, it previously showed a bulleted list.
+Google understands now that a table with facts next to each school better addresses this search query.

 After choosing the correct format, it’s important to pose the related question in an h2 or table header, while including the answer in a table format.
 The page should also be marked up to include the correct code such as <table>.